devanshdalal/Devansh-Ubuntu-PC/README.md

-My Configuration Settings of Ubuntu
+My Configuration Settings for Ubuntu environment and other scripts

 It includes
 - Scripts which have all the bash macros, automations etc I use.